top of page

 The Ottawa River

-Traditionally named the Kichi ZÄ«bÄ« by the Algonquin people, which translates to "Great River".
-This section of the river stretching from Lac Coulonge to McCoy's Chute is a home to numerous islands, hidden beaches and quiet channels
+Traditionally named the Kichi ZÄ«bÄ« by the Algonquin Anishinaabeg people, which translates to "Great River".
+This land and river is the unceeded and unsurrendered territory of the Algonquin Anishinaabeg people.
+Home to numerous islands, hidden beaches and quiet channels

 Rich fishing waters provide for an abundance of wildlife, at this natural avian migration point, along the Atlantic flyway.
 A diverse ecosystem with active conservation efforts to maintain its health and beauty.